AmirBaa/facerecognition/README.md

 - Since the database for the project is hosted on https://www.heroku.com/, pricings were changed and the database is currently not working

--However, for now, feel free to check out the code
+- However, for now, feel free to check out the code